isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 <u>How to apply</u>

 If you think you are eligible, please serve the **Notice for Negotiation** on the other party to the contract and other required parties **<u>from 15 January 2021 onwards and by no later than 26 February 2021</u>**.
+Before serving the Notice of Negotiation, you should prepare the supporting documents (set out here) which must be enclosed to the Notice of Negotiation.

 If you wish to object to a Notice of Negotiation served on you, you may serve and lodge a **Notice of Objection** within the specified time, following which your objection will be determined by an Assessor.

-If the parties do not dispute the termination under the Framework but are unable to agree on the consequences of termination, either party may serve and lodge a **Notice of Adjustment** within the specified time to seek an Assessor’s determination.
+If the parties do not dispute the termination under the Framework but are unable to agree on the consequences of termination, either party may serve and lodge a **Notice of Adjustment** within the specified time to seek an Assessor’s determination on the adjustment of rights and obligations under the contract.

 For more details on how to serve and lodge a Notice for Negotiation, Notice of Objection or Notice of Adjustment, please refer [here](/realign/process-renegotiation).